mnater/Hyphenopoly/docs/Node-Module.md

 The Hyphenopoly-package contains a file called `hyphenopoly.module.js`.
 This module provides hyphenation of plain text for node.js applications.

-_Note: The node module of Hyphenopoly does not support hyphenation of strings containing HTML - just plain text._
+_Note: The node module of Hyphenopoly does not support hyphenation of strings containing HTML - just plain text.
+If you need to hyphenate HTML-Strings [parse them first](./Special-use-cases.md#hyphenate-html-strings-using-hyphenopolymodulejs)._

 ## Install